 Weebly serves up over 40 million websites to a 325 million user audience each month.
 It’s not difficult to imagine why, either, with designer templates at the ready and a slew of excellent ecommerce tools.
 With both in hand, it’s clear why Weebly ranks among our best website builders.

 Back in 2006, three Penn State graduates created Weebly.
 At the time, it was intended as a way for other students to make and maintain a portfolio online.
-However, a year and a little investor money later, Weebly launched one of the first WYSISYG (what you see is what you get) web building interfaces, staking its claim as a serious web builder.
+However, a year and a little investor money later, Weebly launched one of the first WYSISYG (what you see is what you get) web building interfaces, staking its claim as a serious website builder.

 Since then, the company has continued to grow the builder, implementing new features and introducing new templates.
 We tried out the old favorite to see how it stands up to today’s standards in a sea of competitors nipping at Weebly’s heels.
 While not everything is perfect, one thing is certain, Weebly is still a strong contender for your business.